Skip to content

 3. Spy Tool

-During a Recording session, you can also click on the Spy button inspect the object hierarchy of the application you are testing.
-The Spy lets you pick specific objects that might not be visible on the screen, or may be parent/child objects of the one highlighted.
+During a recording session, you can also click the Spy button to inspect the object hierarchy of the application you are testing.
+The Spy allows you to select specific objects that might not be visible on the screen, or that may be parent/child objects of the one highlighted.
 When you have found the correct object in the Spy, you can use the Learn Object button inside the Spy to add it to Rapise's learned object list.

 The Object Tree